stevenaeola/gitpitch/prog/http/README.md

 ## Sources of requests

-ow might requests be generated?
+How might requests be generated?

 Response to request may be used to update or replace some or all of a web page.